-This course emphasizes active thinking about mathematics concepts and thorough practice with mathematical problem and appropriate presentation of mathematical calculation.
+This course emphasizes active thinking about mathematics concepts, thorough practice with mathematical problems and appropriate presentation of mathematical calculation.
 It provides the study of sequences and series, the binomial expansion, concept of matrices and determinants, system of linear equation, vectors and complex numbers.

-DDWS 1023 : Engineering Mathematics 2 (Prerequisite: DDWS 1113)
+DDWS 1023 : Engineering Mathematics II